methics/musap-ios/README.md

 * **Secure Signature Creation**: Implement secure and standardized methods for creating digital signatures within your application.
 * **Customizable**: MUSAP is designed with flexibility in mind, allowing developers to customize and extend its functionality according to specific project requirements.

+### Reference implementation app

+We have a reference implementation app available that serves as an example on how to use the library.
+You can find the app project from https://github.com/methics/MUSAP-Demo-App-iOS

 ## Installing

 To integrate MUSAP into your iOS project, follow these steps: